Steroidhaltige Nasensprays

 What if my nose is very blocked or runny?

 Sometimes a very blocked or runny nose will prevent the steroid spray from getting through to work.
 A decongestant nasal spray which you can buy at pharmacies may then be useful.
-These contain decongestant medicines such as xylometazoline.
+These contain decongestant medicines such as Xylometazolin.

 A decongestant spray has an immediate effect to clear a blocked nose.
 You can then use the steroid spray once the nose is clear.

-Note: decongestant sprays are not usually advised for more than a few days.
+Hinweis: decongestant sprays are not usually advised for more than a few days.
 If you use one for more than 5-7 days, a rebound, more severe congestion of the nose may develop.
 In contrast, steroid sprays work well to clear symptoms, and can be used for long periods.

 What if my symptoms come and go?